datacommonsorg/docsite/api/sheets/get_property.md

 ## =DCPROPERTY(dcids, property)

-Given a property DCID, together with a string DCID, a row of cells of DCIDs, or a column of cells of DCIDs, get the values of the given property for those DCIDs.
+Given a property, together with a single DCID, a row of DCIDs, or a column of DCIDs, get the values of the given property for those DCIDs.

 **Arguments**
-*    `dcids` - DCIDs to get the properties of
+*    `dcids` - DCIDs to get the property for
 *    `property` - property to get

 **Returns**

 The properties of the DCIDs.
-For a single DCID, the result is a column of properties.
-For a row of DCIDs, the result is a matrix where each column is the members of the DCID at the column's index.
-For a column of DCIDs, the result is a matrix where each row is the members of the DCID at the row's index.
+For a single DCID, the result is a column of the given property's values for that DCID.
+For a row of DCIDs, the result is a matrix where each column contains the values of the given property for the DCID at the column's index.
+For a column of DCIDs, the result is a matrix where each row contains the values of the given property for the DCID at the row's index.

 ## Examples